DavidNine/fru_gen/readme.md

 This is a simple tool written in Rust that generates a FRU (Field Replaceable Unit) file compatible with `ipmitool`.
 The tool automatically builds the Common Header, Chassis Info Area, Board Info Area, and Product Info Area of the FRU file, ensuring each area’s checksum is correctly calculated.

-## v0.11 Update Information
+## v0.12 Update Information
-- Version   : v0.11 alpha
+- Version   : v0.12 beta
 - Author    : Guanyan Wang
 - Date      : November 11, 2024

-1. Modularize all areas to improve overall maintainability and consistency.
-2. Add a new area: "Internal Use Area" and improve the judgment logic in certain areas.
+1. Make this utility into CUI, Write data in the interface and build binary file after leave.

 ## License